 - Work towards building a community of authentic solidarity across lines of race, socio-economic status, and geography.

-- Work towards uniting people toward common action on behalf of respect for life and social justice.
+- Work towards uniting people toward everyday action focused on social justice.

 - Support the mission of the Franciscan Peacemakers

 - Envision and lead an Urban Center that supports and elevates our Catholic Presence in the city.
 This center will be a caring community of healing service and transformative formation.

 - Provide support for the Tolton Catholic Scholars program

 - Pro-life/Social Justice presentations to parishes and the broader community

 - Confronting Racism education resources

 Through Increased Urban Community Relations